 IntelliCode team completions: AI-assisted IntelliSense based on your code

-An IntelliCode model is an encapsulation of a set of rules that allow prediction of some useful information (for example, recommendations in the IntelliSense list) based on an analysis of code.
-IntelliCode creates team models using the same learning process as for the IntelliCode base models, except they are trained on your own code.
+IntelliCode models are an encapsulation of a set of rules that let you predict some useful information (for example, recommendations in the IntelliSense list) based on an analysis of code.
+IntelliCode creates team models using the same learning process as for the IntelliCode base models, except they're trained on your own code.
 The more code you provide to illustrate your patterns of usage, the more capable your team model will be at offering useful recommendations.

 How models get applied